Randy owned a remodeling company before joining the local carpenter's union. He works for a building supply co. and

 Shopping Strategies to Save Money

 I have been shopping at Home Depot since they first opened to buy many different products for my remodeling company.
 I've found several shopping strategies over the years.
-Most of these money saving tips are legit, a few are a bit sneaky because they exploit Home Depot's system.
+Most of these money-saving tips are legit, but a few are a bit sneaky because they exploit Home Depot's system.

 Home Depot Credit Card

 Home Depot also offers a commercial credit card which saves 5% on every purchase, but you must have a business to qualify.
 There is also a Project Loan offer that has the best interest of all their credit programs.
 This is a bank loan that is used exclusively on materials for large remodeling projects purchased at Home Depot.
 You would need to ask an associate for full details on these loans, as they are specific to each customer's circumstance.

 Sneaky Ways to Save Money